Patience is an admirable quality that every teacher should have. The role of this virtue has done outstanding things in the education process.

 We should believe in our student’s potential and help them to be at their best.
 We should be willing to persevere and wait.

-If for example, our chosen online platform won’t work, we should be looking for other ways to connect and to find solutions instead of giving up and telling students that classes will resume the next day.
+If for example, our chosen online platform won’t work, we should be looking for other ways to connect and find solutions instead of giving up and telling students that classes will resume the next day.

 With patience, you can always say that today is always the best day.
 Say it again the next day, and experience perpetual energy in your virtual classroom.